 For students with particularly noteworthy academic results, there are three specific forms of recognition:

 Recognition of Exceptional Academic Achievement: “Dean’s List”

 This designation is given to degree students in the Faculty having a Cumulative Grade Point Average of 3.50 or higher, at the end of the Fall-winter or Summer Session in which the fifth, tenth, fifteenth and twentieth course taken for Faculty of Arts & Science degree credit, has been passed.
-Note that transfer credits from secondary school or other post-secondary institutions and courses designated "extra" do not count for Dean's List consideration.
+Note that transfer credits from secondary school or other post-secondary institutions do not count for Dean's List consideration.

 The Dean of the Faculty sends a signed certificate to each eligible student.
 Certificates are sent to students' Mailing Address on ROSI in late July (for those who satisfy the criteria at the end of the Fall/Winter session) and in late October (for those who satisfy the criteria at the end of the Summer session).
 There is no monetary value.
-Students who satisfy the criteria but do not receive the certificate by the dates above for the appropriate session should write to the Faculty Registrar, Faculty of Arts & Science, Sidney Smith Hall, 100 St. George St., Toronto ON, M5S 3G3 or at firstname.lastname@example.org.
+Students who satisfy the criteria but do not receive the certificate by the dates above for the appropriate session should write to the Faculty Registrar, Faculty of Arts and Science, Sidney Smith Hall, 100 St. George St., Toronto ON, M5S 3G3 or at email@example.com.
 Dean’s List certificates are not issued at the end of the Fall term.

 Recognition of Exceptional Academic Achievement: “High Distinction” and “Distinction”